0x3F3F/0x3F3F.github.io/_posts/2025-01-01-2024_Portfolio-Review.md

 ### Oil and Gas

-Oil and Gas exposure is via **offshore drillers** ("Steel on water") which should be long term beneficiaries of structural inflation and my energy theme.
+Oil and Gas exposure is via **offshore drillers** ("Steel on water") which should be long term beneficiaries of structural inflation and my [energy theme]({% post_url 2020-07-12-Secuar-Trende-Energy-Inflation %}).
 These shares trade at 2022 levels, at a fraction of book value.
 I think they give better inflation protection than regular oil and gas companies and with significantly less political risk.
-The industry is consolidating, which should lead to pricing power for the scarce assets with high barriers to entry.
+The industry is **consolidating**, which should lead to **pricing power** for the **scarce assets with high barriers to entry**.

 They have fallen significantly and I've averaged down making them large holdings.
-These are highly cyclical, with the ability to multibag your money, then probably lose it again quickly.
+These are highly cyclical, with the ability to multibag, then probably lose it again quickly.
 I expect this cycle's performance may exceed that of the last: offshore is one of the cheapest options for oil companies, the theory is that there will be a shortage of rigs.
 It takes years to build a new rig/drillship,  less credit may be available this time around (burned last cycle) and so day rates should move up.